kleros/vea/contracts/docs/merkle.md

 | 0b110 |  H(1,4)  | H(5,6) |   "H(5)"   |
 | 0b111 |  H(1,4)  | H(5,6) |   H(7)   |

-Note some properties about the on bit ("1") in count:
+Note some properties about the on bits ("1s") in count:

-- The only index of inbox modified in each step is the smallest bit in count.
+- The LSB of count is the only index of inbox modified in each step.

-- The bits of count indicate the essential, unique data to represent the tree.
+- The on bits of count indicate the minimal data to represent the tree.

 For example, when count = 0b010, inbox[0] is set to H(1).
-However inbox[1] = H(1,2) which implicitly represents H(1), so inbox[0] is not needed to continue appending to the tree data structure.
+However inbox[1] = H(1,2) which implicitly includes H(1), so inbox[0] is not needed to encode the tree.
 From the perspective of data availability, we can forget about H(1) in the slot represented by inbox[0].
 For that reason it is represented in quotation marks and can be overwritten in future steps, reusing the dirty inbox slot for efficiency.

-- The bits of count indicate the indices of the inbox which represent the full state of the tree.
-In other words, to calculate the root, we hash together the data in each inbox slot from the lowest index to the highest.
+Moreover, to calculate the root, we hash together the data in each inbox slot corresponding to an on bit in count, from the lowest index to the highest.

 examples: